 That's the day grandma V took a turn for the worse--took to smacking the TV with her cane.

 "No, Ruins," I said, placing a warm hand on the stone door jam, "I've not forgotten you.
-I'll step into you shortly, but first I must get down a word or two about my dad--my dad who was always mad at me, mad at my mom.
+I'll step into you shortly, but first I must recall a memory or two of my dad--my dad who was always mad at me, mad at my mom.
 No, my dad never took to hitting my mom, but neither did he take to having grandma V living with us."

-I took my hand off my poor ruins, got back to my autobiography.
+I took my hand off my poor ruins, got back to my flash-back.

 Well, I may have been all of nine, but threatening my mom like that was enough to make a man of me.
 So I took to defending what I loved; hugging the TV with my ass.